sogaiu/ts-questions/questions/should-parser-source-be-committed/README.md

 Not doing so probably means that it's less likely for the grammar / parser in question to get used as widely.

-There appear to what might be considered [compromise options](https://github.com/alex-pinkus/tree-sitter-swift/issues/149) too.
+There appear to be what might be considered [compromise options](https://github.com/alex-pinkus/tree-sitter-swift/issues/149) too.